-Allergenic extracts may potentially elicit a severe life-threatening systemic reaction, rarely resulting in death1.
-Therefore, emergency measures and personnel trained in their use should be available immediately in the event of such a reaction.
+Allergenic extracts may potentially elicit a severe life-threatening systemic reaction, rarely resulting in death1 Therefore, emergency measures and personnel trained in their use must be available immediately in the event of such a reaction.
 Patients should be instructed to recognize adverse reaction symptoms and cautioned to contact the physician's office if symptoms occur.
+See ADVERSE REACTION, Section 3, of this insert for information regarding adverse event reporting.

-Standardized glycerinated extracts may be more potent than regular extracts and therefore, are not directly interchangeable with non-standardized extracts, or other manufacturers' products.
+Standardized glycerinated extracts may differ in potency from regular extracts and therefore, are not directly interchangeable with non-standardized extracts, or other manufacturers' products.